 (To Allah belongs the dominion of the heavens and earth, and to Allah is the final return.). ** (Do you not see that Allah drives the clouds, then gathers them together, then turns them into a heap, then you see raindrops coming out from their midst?
 He sends down hail from mountains [of clouds] in the sky, raining it down upon whoever He wills and turning it away from whoever He wills.
 The flash of its lightning almost takes away eyesight) ** (Allah alternates the night and day.
 Indeed, there is a lesson in this for people of insight.) . {24/42-44}

-3- Turning to the Creator in
+3- Turning to the Creator in Adversity

 (When adversity befalls Human beings, he calls upon his Lord, turning to Him in repentance.
 Then when his Lord bestows His favor upon him, he forgets the adversity for which he was calling upon Him before, and sets up rivals to Allah, to mislead others from His way.
 Say [O Prophet], “Enjoy your disbelief for a little while; you will be one of the people of the Fire.”) {39/8}